Skip to Content

 Najwat 3746

-Stamps MDes faculty are the primary source of support and advice to MDes graduate students in planning an academic program and research agenda and dealing with challenges as they arise throughout the design process.
+Stamps faculty are the primary source of support and advice to MDes graduate students in planning an academic program and research agenda and dealing with challenges as they arise throughout the design process.
 Credits for studio work are split between collaborative work and individual development.

 • First Semester